 15. Capelinhos Volcano in Faial Island, Azores

-Capelinhos Volcano, located on the western cape of Faial Island, is the site of the Azores' most recent volcanic eruption which occured from September 1957 and lasting through October 1958.
+Capelinhos Volcano, located on the western cape of Faial Island, is the site of the Azores' most recent volcanic eruption which occurred in September 1957 and lasted through October 1958.
 This volcanic eruption started underwater, eventually boiling to the surface.
 The volcano spewed enough ash, sand, and lava to form a new land mass, almost completely burying the nearby lighthouse.
-Now, its lighthouse and underground Visitors Center serve as a popular landmark.
+Now, its lighthouse and underground Visitors Center serve as popular landmarks.
 In fact, the Visitors Center was constructed underground so it wouldn't interfere with the stunning volcanic landscape, which is so mystical, it evokes the feeling of being on Mars!
-The locale is worth visiting, as it is full of amazing expositions that are focused not only on the Capelinhos eruption, but also on volcanic activity in the Azores and beyond.
+The locale is worth visiting, as it is full of amazing expositions that are focused not only on the Capelinhos eruption but also on volcanic activity in the Azores and beyond.

 16. Porto Pim Bay in Faial Island, Azores